DylanMeeus/springboot_jwt_blog/_posts/2015-10-07-refresh-tokens-what-are-they-and-when-to-use-them.markdown

 ## Conclusion
 Refresh tokens improve security and allow for reduced latency and better access patterns to authorization servers.
 Implementations can be simple using tools such as JWT + JWS.
 If you are interested in learning more about tokens (and cookies), check our article [here](https://auth0.com/blog/2014/01/27/ten-things-you-should-know-about-tokens-and-cookies/).

-> You can also check the [Refresh Tokens landing page.](https://auth0.com/learn/refresh-tokens).
+> You can also check the [Refresh Tokens landing page](https://auth0.com/learn/refresh-tokens) for more information.